kamilazdybal/ulb-atm-phd/DMD/README.md

 ## Notes on Dynamic Mode Decomposition

-Check out my notes on the theory of DMD, which for now is not complete but hopefully will be someday ;)
+Check out my notes on the theory of DMD, which for now are not complete but hopefully someday will be ;)